 ADB assessments of seven Myanmar sectors released yesterday reveal a range of needs.
 About a quarter of the population lives in poverty, agriculture accounts for 70 percent of employment and about three in four people don’t have access to electricity.
 Myanmar has about 18 vehicles for every 1,000 people, compared with 250 in Indonesia and 370 in Thailand.

 Coca-Cola Co.
-(KO) said last month it would return to Myanmar for the first time in 60 years once the U.S. government licenses the investment, while Kevin Thieneman, president of Caterpillar Asia, will co-lead a U.S. business delegation to the country next month.
+(KO:US) said last month it would return to Myanmar for the first time in 60 years once the U.S. government licenses the investment, while Kevin Thieneman, president of Caterpillar Asia, will co-lead a U.S. business delegation to the country next month.
 The Senate on June 29 confirmed Derek Mitchell as the first U.S. ambassador to Myanmar since 1990, part of moves to reward the nation’s leaders after opposition leader Aung San Suu Kyi won a parliamentary seat in April.

 Myanmar may hold a meeting of donor countries in about three months at which governments can discuss the outstanding debt, Groff said.
 Any resolution is likely to be a hybrid of a trust fund to help pay off some of the debt and a bridge loan that would effectively reschedule payments on the rest, he said.